prajjwalyd/docs/blog/docs/articles/enhancing-the-knative-experience.md

 Last year, I began contributing to open source and after making some contributions here and there, I decided to focus on CNCF projects due to their reputation for supportive communities and excellent learning opportunities in cloud-native technologies.

 While exploring the [CNCF landscape](https://landscape.cncf.io/), I came across the [LFX Mentorship](https://mentorship.lfx.dev/) program.
 Among the available opportunities, the [Knative: Contributor Journey Research](https://mentorship.lfx.linuxfoundation.org/project/54afaf17-4dc9-4783-9641-a95b5a33af9e) project intrigued me.
-With some background in full-stack development, community management, and UI/UX, along with the obvious firsthand experience as an 'early-phase' open-source contributor, I felt I had valuable insights into the common challenges contributors face.
+With some background in full-stack development, community management, and UI/UX, along with the obvious firsthand experience as an 'early-phase' open-source contributor, I felt I had some valuable insights into the common challenges contributors face.

 The project required drafting a detailed proposal outlining my implementation plan.
 I focused on making my proposal as comprehensive as possible ([docs link](https://docs.google.com/document/d/10TIymJQ9GpYYRdy3yp9oRMVOSHJ2nkDKqdu_azz8oZg/edit)).
 With high hopes, I submitted my application, and after the results were announced, I was thrilled to be selected for this exciting opportunity!